slackapi/slack-github-action/README.md

 #### Usage

-Choosing inputs for these steps is left as an exercise for the actioneer, but these snippets might be helpful when starting.
+Choosing inputs for these steps is left as an exercise for the actioneer since each of the Slack API methods requires certain values and parameters, but these snippets might be helpful when starting.

 ##### Posting a message with text